tqtezos/assets.tqtezos.com/docs/token-contracts/fa12/4-fa12-archetype.md

   added.ledger = [ { holder = %to; tokens = value } ]
 ```
 > The added record in 'ledger', if any, is the `%to` record.

+Elements of formal property language:
+* `added` refers to the collection of added assets due to the effect of entry point execution.

 #### 2/ Effect on `allowance`